Description of Argan Oil (see Organic Argan Oil)

 All scientific, regulatory and technical data is a guide for product identification purposes only.
 Only Berje authorized documentation is to be used for validation and confirmation.
 These documents can be provided upon request.

-Harvest Schedule of Argan Oil Organic
+Harvest Schedule of Argan Oil (see Organic Argan Oil)

-3 MONTHS OF THE YEAR
+2 MONTHS OF THE YEAR